-The competition will provide architects, engineers and designers the chance to improve the travel experience for the millions of passengers who use Britain’s railway, and leave a lasting legacy on station design.
+The competition provided architects, engineers and designers the chance to improve the travel experience for the millions of passengers who use Britain’s railway, and leave a lasting legacy on station design.

-The competition encourages entries which stimulate creativity and address the changing character of our society.
+The competition encouraged entries which stimulate creativity and address the changing character of our society.

 Anthony Dewar, Head of Buildings and Architecture at Network Rail, said:

 “Fostering creativity and developing an outward-looking, collaborative culture is a key priority for Network Rail, so I’m delighted we are hosting this competition, which gives designers a unique opportunity to leave a lasting legacy on our railway and improve the journeys of millions of passengers through quality design.

 “Our ambition is to raise the quality of design across the whole rail network as well as responding to the evolving role of infrastructure within communities.

 “We’re looking forward to welcoming creative and forward-thinking designs which will help us better serve the communities and passengers who rely on our railway.”

 Across Britain, there are more than 2,000 small to medium stations which vary greatly in terms of design quality and amenities.
 By improving the overall quality of stations, they can better serve their communities, whilst accommodating potential enhancements to the existing and future passenger experience through good design.
 Designs should be considered for the adaption of existing stations to better meet passenger requirements, or new-build stations to accommodate the projected increase in demand for rail travel.